Aging and oral health

-As you get older, your dental needs become increasingly specialized, making regular visits to the dentist even more essential.
+As you age, your dental needs become increasingly specialized, making regular visits to the dentist even more essential.
 Some common problems to watch for are:

 - Gum (periodontal) disease.
 Most people don’t realize how important it is to take care of their gums as well as their teeth.
 Gum disease is an infection of the gum tissue that supports the teeth and is the leading cause of tooth loss in adults.
 Most adults show some signs of gum disease.
 Learn more about gum disease.

 - Gingivitis.
 Gingivitis is an early stage of gum disease that is reversible with good oral hygiene and professional treatment.
 Gingivitis is caused by the bacteria found in plaque.
 Symptoms of gingivitis include red, swollen gums and possible bleeding when you brush.
 If you have any of these symptoms, see a dentist at once.
 If left untreated, gingivitis can advance into periodontitis.

 - Periodontitis.
 Periodontitis, a more severe form of gum disease, affects more than half of 65- to 74-year-olds.
 With this condition, bacterial infection causes your gums and the bone supporting the teeth to break down.
 Your gums may begin to recede, pulling back from the teeth.
 In the worst cases, the bone supporting the teeth is destroyed and, if untreated, can lead to tooth loss.